sujayjag/MLProjectSite/index.md

 Imputing Missing Values: The remaining missing values in the dataset are imputed.
 For categorical columns, the mode (most frequent value) is used to fill missing values.
 For numeric columns, the mean (average) value is used.
 This step ensures that the dataset has no missing values, which is important for many types of analyses and models.

+Encoding Categorical Variables: By encoding categorical variables and separating the features from the target variable, the data becomes compatible with the requirements of most machine learning algorithms in sklearn.
+The code iterates over all columns in the DataFrame that are of object type, which usually indicates categorical data.
+For each of these columns, it performs the following steps:

+- A new LabelEncoder object is created and stored in a dictionary (label_encoders).
+This dictionary maps each column to its corresponding encoder, which is useful for inverse transformations later (converting numeric labels back to categorical labels).

+- The fit_transform method of the LabelEncoder is used.
+This method first fits the encoder to the unique values in the column and then transforms these values into numerical labels.
+The transformed data replaces the original column values in the DataFrame.

+Splitting the DataFrame into Features and Target:

+- X: The feature set (X) is created by dropping the player_victory column from the DataFrame.
+This implies that player_victory is the target variable, and the rest of the columns are features used for prediction.
+- y: The target variable (y) is set as the player_victory column.

 Saving the Processed Data: Finally, the cleaned and processed dataset is saved to a new CSV file, matches_between_2010_2018.csv.
 This file can be used for further analysis or modeling.

 Overall, we have prepared the dataset for analysis by addressing common issues like irrelevant features, missing values, and non-numeric data.
 This preprocessing is an essential step in data science to ensure the quality and reliability of predictions derived from the data.